Smart-Notice-Bot/Smart.Notice.Bot/README_en.md

 ## :star: Features
-1. (In progress)After signing up for membership on the website, select your department, e-mail, and interests.
+1. (Complete)After signing up for membership on the website, select your department, e-mail, and interests.
 2. (planned)Whenever articles such as what users need (employment, start-up, graduate school, internship, etc.) are updated, they are sent by e-mail.
 3. (planned)Frequent questions (FAQs) are provided on the website.